Former AAUP General Secretary Recommends “9/11 in the Academic Community”

 Now Available – “9/11 in the Academic Community” (Documentary)

 9/11 IN THE ACADEMIC COMMUNITY

 October 8, 2013

-9/11 in the Academic Community, awarded for “Documentary Achievement” at the University of Toronto Film Festival, is now available for purchase through its website:
+9/11 in the Academic Community, awarded for “Documentary Achievement” at the University of Toronto Film Festival, is now available for educational purposes.

 It is a unique film that documents academia’s treatment of critical perspectives on 9/11 by exploring the taboo that shields the American government’s narrative from scholarly examination.
 Through a powerful reflection on intellectual courage and the purpose of academia, the film aims at changing intellectual discourse on 9/11 and the War on Terror.

 Please inform your friends about this documentary’s release.

 Director & Producer